jjessiima/genematch/README.md

 [Watch video explaining DNA!] (https://www.youtube.com/watch?v=uXdzuz5Q-hs) As seen from the video, genetic codes have infinte possibilities.
 Scientists often attempt to find matches between the DNA in which they experimented to find and other genetic codes in a database in order to complete their research.
 Many scientists have encountered the problem of taking hours of valuable time to process and find matching gene codes when uploading a file.

-**Our goal**

-As a team, we have decided to make it our task to help scientists save time by creating a code to quickly find the matching bar codes.

 **How it works**